nicsig/config/.vim/autoload/slow_call/README/README.md

         ~/.vim/plugged/vim-dirvish/autoload/dirvish.vim

-You can't have this file:
+Then, you can't have this file:

         ~/.vim/autoload/dirvish.vim